vloschiavo/powerwall2/README.md

 Powerwall 2 Web UI
 ---
-The web UI provides ~~an instantaneous~~ 250-500ms average(?) power flow diagram an access to the wizard.
+The web UI provides ~~an instantaneous~~ a 250-500ms average(?) power flow diagram an access to the wizard.
 Hit your local gateway IP with a browser, i.e. _http://192.168.xxx.xxx/

 You should see something like this: